-MATH

-4700 Prerequisite: a grade of "C" or higher in MATH

-1550, 3040, and 3085.
-This course will have

-substantial mathematical content.
-A survey of

-mathematics from ancient times.
-Topics include

-early Greek mathematics from Euclid to

-Archimedes; the beginnings of algebra and

-geometry; the calculus of Newton and Leibniz;

-and various other topics.
+MATH 4700 History of Mathematics Lec.
+3 Lab.
+0 Cr.
+3 4700 Prerequisite: a grade of "C" or higher in MATH 1550, 3040, and 3085.
+This course will have substantial mathematical content.
+A survey of mathematics from ancient times.
+Topics include early Greek mathematics from Euclid to Archimedes; the beginnings of algebra and geometry; the calculus of Newton and Leibniz; and various other topics.
 Offered as needed.

 MATH Selected Topics

-in Mathematics Lec.
+4901 in Mathematics Lec.
 1-3 Lab.
 0 Cr.
 1-3

 Prerequisite: permission of Department of

 Mathematics and Physical Sciences.
 May be

 repeated for a maximum of nine hours of credit.
 A

 grade of "C" or higher is required to take

 subsequent offerings of this course.
 Offered as

 needed.